Finland

 Corruption Exposure Risk

-Finland's mineral law is well-drafted, well-structured and a thoughtful piece of compromise as between the State, indigenous communities, landowners and mineral developers; its stated purpose is "to promote mining ... and exploration, in a socially, economically, and ecologically sustainable manner" and, in our view, it has achieved its purpose, introducing a welcome balance amongst various, possibly competing, interests.
-In terms of European mining legislation, Finland is amongst the continent’s leaders and is an attractive prospect from a legal risk perspective.
+Finland’s mineral law is well-drafted and structured and is a thoughtful piece of compromise as between the State, Indigenous communities, landowners and mineral developers.
+Its stated purpose is to promote mining and exploration in a socially, economically, and ecologically sustainable manner and, in our view, it has achieved its purpose, introducing reasonable balance amongst various possibly competing interests.
+In terms of European mining legislation, Finland is amongst the continent’s leaders and is an attractive prospect from a legal risk perspective which investors should be equipped to navigate successfully.

 Contents